otmpsi2023/OT-MP-PSI/OTMPSI/README.md

 ```
    brew install boost gmp ntl
 ```
+Please note that you may need to update the library path in the makefile to match the location where Homebrew installed the dependencies.

-If you encounter any issues with installing the dependencies using Homebrew, you can try following the Linux installation steps above.
+If you encounter any issues with installing the dependencies using Homebrew, you can try following the Linux installation steps provided above.

 ### Installation